acearchive/acearchive.lgbt/content/docs/contributing/best-practices.md

 If the content is in a format that's not accessible (such as a photo or a digital scan of a physical document), include a transcription where possible.
-Transcriptions can be included as a separate file in the artifact file as long as it's clear which one is the transcription and which one is the original.
+Transcriptions can be included as a separate file in the artifact as long as it's clear which one is the transcription and which one is the original.

 ## Include translations where available

 If the content is written in a language other than English, include both the original text and the English translation if both are available.

+## Include bibliographies where applicable

+If the artifact contains a published work, include a bibliography for it as a separate file using a standardized reference file format like BibTeX/BibLaTeX.
+These files can be imported into reference managers like Zotero and help people cite the work or find it on the legacy web.

 ## Use web archive (WARC) files